 VXLAN segments are built between VXLAN tunnel end points (VTEPs).
 Each VXLAN tunnel has a segment ID.
 You must specify a segment ID pool for the primary NSX Manager to isolate your network traffic.
 If an NSX controller is not deployed in your environment, you must also add a multicast address range to spread traffic across your network and avoid overloading a single multicast address.

-When determining the size of each segment ID pool, keep in mind that the segment ID range controls the number of logical switches that can be created.
+When determining the size of each segment ID pool, consider that the segment ID range controls the number of logical switches that can be created.
 Choose a small subset of the 16 million potential VNIs.
-You should not configure more than 10,000 VNIs in a single vCenter because vCenter limits the number of dvPortgroups to 10,000.
+Do not configure more than 10,000 VNIs in a single vCenter because vCenter limits the number of dvPortgroups to 10,000.

 The NSX Managers in your cross-vCenter NSX environment must all use non-overlapping segment ID pools.
 Additionally, the universal segment ID pools should not overlap with any segment ID pool in the cross-vCenter NSX environment.
 Non-overlapping VNIs is automatically enforced within a single NSX Manager and vCenter environment.
 However, it's important for you make sure that VNIs do not overlap in your separate NSX deployments.
 Non-overlapping VNIs is useful for tracking purposes and helps to ensure that your deployments are ready for a cross-vCenter NSX environment.